evanjarrett/discordFM/README.md

 # DiscordFM

-Sets your Discord Status to what you are currently playing on LastFM
+Sets your Discord Status to what you are currently playing on LastFM.

-### Windows Users:
+### Basic Setup For Windows:

-I now have a single executable version under [releases](https://github.com/00firestar00/discordFM/releases)
+ * Download the latest version under [releases](https://github.com/00firestar00/discordFM/releases)

-This does not require python to be installed in order to use.
-Just unzip, edit the config, and use the `run.bat` file.

-Eventually the `run.bat` won't be necessary, but it fixes errors when using non-english characters.
+ * Edit `config.ini` and replace XXX with your information
+   * You can either use your username and password OR your localStorage.token
+   * Go [here](https://www.last.fm/api/account/create) to get your lastFM API key

+ * Double click `run.bat`.
+If you use the .exe, it will break when trying to play non-english song titles.

-### Basic Setup:
+### Basic Setup For Linux & Mac:

+ * Install Python 3.5 or higher

  * Edit `config.ini` and replace XXX with your information
    * You can either use your username and password OR your localStorage.token